superfly/docs/postgres/index.html.md

 - **Upgrading Postgres versions & security patches** - Fly provides tools like `fly image update` to upgrade your database instances to new versions of Postgres, but you'll have to run the upgrades yourself.
 Same for security patches—you'll have to apply those to running Postgres clusters.
 - **Developing a database backup & restoration plan** - Fly's self-managed Postgres ships with a basic daily volume snapshot tool that keeps snapshots around for 7 days.
 It does not manage off-site backups, etc.
 - **Monitoring & alerts** - Fly.io collects and exposes relevant prometheus metrics, but you'll have to configure your own monitoring and alerts to keep tabs on the performance and resource utilization of your database instances.
-- **Recovering from outages & fail-overs** - If the volume in your database files up, a replica fails, etc. you'll have to do a little bit of work to  work through the issues and bring your database back online.
+- **Recovering from outages & fail-overs** - If the volume in your database fills up, a replica fails, etc. you'll have to do a little bit of work to bring your database back online.
-- **Replicas, topologies, and high-availability configuration** - As your application outgrows the sophistication of Fly's Postgres provisioning tools, you'll be able to take on managing more of your Postgres cluster, as documented in the [open-source High Availability Postgres on Fly.io repo](https://github.com/fly-apps/postgres-ha).
+- **Advanced replication & high-availibility deployments** - If your application demands it, you can [customize Fly's open source Postgres HA templates](https://github.com/fly-apps/postgres-ha) to deploy Postgres clusters in pretty much any configuration, like a [Globally Distributed Postgres](https://fly.io/blog/globally-distributed-postgres/) cluster.

 ## Fully-managed Postgres